 7. Graduate seminars.
-Graduate students will be required to take at least half of their required course hours as graduate seminars.
+Graduate students are required to take at least half of their required course hours as graduate seminars.
 A student may take a maximum of two seminars from one professor.
-At least one graduate-level seminar (History 666 and higher) in the Secondary Field of Concentration/Minor (see Section IV below).
+At least one graduate-level seminar (History 666 and higher) must be in the Secondary Field of Concentration/Minor (see Section IV below).